MSc International Money & Banking

 - Data Integrity & Custom Basket Analyst at UBS, Shanghai

-First or 2:1 Honours degree (or equivalent) in economics or an appropriate quantitative subject that includes modules in Microeconomics as well as macroeconomics and econometrics.
+A first or 2:1 honours degree (or equivalent) in economics or an appropriate quantitative subject (such as engineering, computer science or maths), which includes modules in at least two of the following: microeconomics, macroeconomics and econometrics.

-You are expected to have obtained marks consistently in the range of a 2.1 or first (or equivalent) in at least five quantitative units such as (or similar to); Calculus, Linear Algebra, Data Analysis, Game Theory, Operational Research, Probability, Statistics, Microeconomics, Econometrics and Financial Engineering.
-Some of these modules should be taken in your final two years of study.
+You are expected to have obtained marks consistently in the range of a 2.1 or first (or equivalent) in at least five quantitative units such as: calculus, linear algebra, data analysis, game theory, operational research, probability, statistics, microeconomics, econometrics or financial engineering.
+Some of these modules should have been taken in your final two years of study.

 English Language requirements

 Certificates must be dated to within two years of the start of the programme of study.

 - IELTS 6.5 (with no less than 6.0 in each of the four components)

 - PTE Academic of 62 with no less than 59 in any component